ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/in-short.md

 13. Nullable types `T?`, null safety, smart casts, operator `!`
 14. Union types and pattern matching (for types and for expressions, switch-like behavior)
 15. Type aliases are supported
+16. Structures are supported
+17. Generics are supported
+18. Methods (as extension functions) are supported
-16. Trailing comma is supported
+19. Trailing comma is supported
-17. Semicolon after the last statement in a block is optional
+20. Semicolon after the last statement in a block is optional
+21. Fift output contains original .tolk lines as comments

 #### Tooling around
 - JetBrains plugin exists